gunnarx/franca_install_automation/README.md

 Prerequisites
 -------------

-script.sh does not install any packages except for Eclipse + libraries so you need to manually ensure the needed prerequisites on your machine (not for Vagrant/VM build)
+script.sh does not install any packages except for Eclipse + Java packages so for the non-Vagrant installation you need to manually install the needed prerequisites on your machine.

-This is primarily JDK 6.
+This means primarily JDK 6.
 Install package java-1.6.0-openjdk on fedora or openjdk-6-jre on Ubuntu or Debian.
-Note that JDK 6, NOT 7 (or 8) was up until recently required but refer to official Franca documentation for up to date information.
+Note that JDK 6, not 7 (or 8) was up until recently required, but refer to official Franca documentation for up to date information.

 The script downloads and installs Eclipse.
-If you have an Eclipse environment already, you probably need to instead follow a manual procedure using Franca documentation to get Franca into your "standard" Eclipse.
+If you have an Eclipse environment already that you want to use, you probably need to instead follow a manual procedure using Franca documentation to get Franca into your environment.

 Known bugs
 ----------